New Bounds on Diffsequences: Dividing Sequences

-\begin{claim} If $\{a_n\}$ contains arbitrarily long strings of consecutive $2$'s, then $D_{\{a_n\}}$ is $2$-accessible. \end{claim} \begin{proof} Suppose for the sake of contradiction that some coloring of $\mathbb{Z}^+$ avoids arbitrarily long monochromatic $D_{\{a_n\}}$-diffsequences.
-Suppose that the longest such diffsequence is of length $k$ and given by $b_1<b_2<\cdots<b_k$.
+\begin{lem} If $\{a_n\}$ contains arbitrarily long strings of consecutive $2$'s, then $D_{\{a_n\}}$ is $2$-accessible. \end{lem} \begin{proof} Suppose for the sake of contradiction that some coloring of $\mathbb{Z}^+$ avoids arbitrarily long monochromatic $D_{\{a_n\}}$-diffsequences.
+Suppose that the longest such diffsequence is of length $k$ and given by $b_1<b_2<\dots<b_k$.

-Because $\{a_n\}$ contains arbitrarily long strings of consecutive $2$'s, there exists some index $j$ such that $a_j,a_{j+1},\cdots,a_{j+k-1}$ all equal $2$.
-Letting $C=\displaystyle\prod_{i=1}^{j-1}a_i$, we have that $2^tC\in D_{\{a_n\}}$ for $t=0,1,\cdots,k$.
-To avoid extending our monochromatic diffsequence $b_1<b_2<\cdots<b_k$ to a longer one, $b_k+2^tC$ must be the other color for $t=0,1,\cdots,k$.
+Because $\{a_n\}$ contains arbitrarily long strings of consecutive $2$'s, there exists some index $j$ such that $a_j,a_{j+1},\dots,a_{j+k-1}$ all equal $2$.
+Letting $C=\displaystyle\prod_{i=1}^{j-1}a_i$, we have that $2^tC\in D_{\{a_n\}}$ for $t=0,1,\dots,k$.
+To avoid extending our monochromatic diffsequence $b_1<b_2<\dots<b_k$ to a longer one, $b_k+2^tC$ must be the other color for $t=0,1,\dots,k$.
 However, this gives a monochromatic sequence in the other color.
 The consecutive differences are

-for $t=1,2,\cdots,k$.
+for $t=1,2,\dots,k$.
 As stated above, these are all elements of $D_{\{a_n\}}$ meaning we have a monochromatic $D_{\{a_n\}}$-diffsequence of length $k+1$, giving a contradiction.

 \end{proof}

 We are left to consider $D_{\{a_n\}}$ in the case where $\{a_n\}$ does not have arbitrarily long strings of consecutive $2$'s.
 All elements of $D_{\{a_n\}}$ are multiples of $a_1$, so any monochromatic $D_{\{a_n\}}$-diffsequence stays within a residue class modulo $a_1$.
 Considering each residue class separately, we can avoid the presence of arbitrarily long monochromatic $D_{\{a_n\}}$-diffsequences in a residue class as long as it possible to avoid arbitrarily long monochromatic $T_{\{a_n\}}$-diffsequences in $\mathbb{Z}^+$ where $T_{\{a_n\}}=\{\frac{d}{a_1}\mid d\in D_{\{a_n\}}\}$.
 Thus, it suffices to only consider when $a_1=1$.